-- (1) A Mine Health and Safety Inspectorate is hereby established. - (2) The Minister, by notice in the Gazette, may establish regions of the country for the purpose of administering this Act through regional offices of the Mine Health and Safety Inspectorate.
+- (1) (a) A juristic person to be known as the Mine Health and Safety Inspectorate is hereby established. - (b) The Public Finance Management Act, 1999 (Act No. 1 of 1999), applies to the Inspectorate. [subsection (1) substituted by section 13 of Act 74 of 2008] - (2) The Minister, by notice in the Gazette, may establish regions of the country for the purpose of administering this Act through regional offices of the Mine Health and Safety Inspectorate.